liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. I am too stiff to dance
 1. firefighters were on the scene immediately
 1. the crowd panicked at the sound of the explosion
-1. the effect of the medicine isn't lasting
 1. it takes three weeks to
 1. successful leaders dominate events rather than react to them
 1. the sun dissipate the mist